Computing Technology (COMP)

 COMP 525 - Data Structures Fundamentals

 Data structures and algorithms are fundamental to developing solutions for computational problems.
 In this course students design and implement data and functional abstractions; analyze and select appropriate data structures to solve computational problems; practice programming and software development techniques to implement computational solutions.
-Prereq: COMP 425.
+Prereq: COMP 424 or COMP 425.

 COMP 530 - Machine and Network Architecture